 World-renowned musician and Kalaimamani Awardee Nirmala Rajasekar is a dynamic Carnatic veena player, vocalist, composer, and educator.
 She is celebrated around the globe for her exquisite tone, vibrant musicality, captivating stage presence, and sensitive artistry.
 A passionate educator, Nirmala is at the vanguard of artists working to make the world a more equitable place for all.

 Nirmala Rajasekar is one of the premier Saraswathi veena players in the world today.
 A dynamic and vibrant musician, she performs in the leading venues in India and around the world, including Sawai Gandharva Mahotsav (Pune), the Music Academy (Chennai), Carnegie Hall (New York), United Nations (New York) and the Rumi International Festival (Turkey).
 An established vocalist and well-known composer, Nirmala is seen internationally as a "Carnatic Ambassador" and leader in forging new paths on the Saraswati Veena.
 She is a recipient of the Kalaimamani Award from the Government of Tamil Nadu, the highest honor in the arts.
+Nirmala is the 2023 A.P.
+Anderson Awardee from the Anderson Center for her outstanding contributions to the cultural life and legacy of the State of Minnesota.

 Born in Chennai on December 11, Nirmala began her performing career at the age of 13.
 She trained with veteran Gurus Devakottai Shri Narayana Aiyyangar, Smt.
 Kamala Aswathama, Smt.
 G.Chennamma, Smt E.P.
 Alamelu, and Shri A.D.
 Zachariah, before coming under the guidance of veteran Vidhushi Prof. Smt.
 Kalpakam Swaminathan, with whom she studied for nearly 30 years.
 Nirmala has also been mentored by Veena Maestro Dr. S. Balachander in several aspects of music and in the presentation of lectures and demonstrations.
 Nirmala has studied vocal music with Gurus Shri Prof. T R Subramanyam, Shri B. Sitarama Sarma, and Shri Calcutta K.S.Krishnamurthy.
 She has had the good fortune of receiving guidance from violin legends Shri M.S.
 Anantharaman (in concert presentation methods) and Shri Lalgudi Jayaraman (in the study of his Varnams and Thillanas).
 She continues to be guided by eminent musicologist and composer Dr. B.M.
 Sundaram in her research projects, a journey that began in 2006 with the story of Shakuntala from Abhijnanashakuntalam, the great Sanskrit play by poet Kalidasa.
 Her music highlights the rich parampara of her Gurus.
 Her unique and creative presentation style has won her many followers across the world.